drewbelf/drewbelf.github.io/_drafts/2021-11-30-commonplace-book.md

 ---
 layout: post
 title: commonplace book
-date: 2021-08-31 17:00
+date: 2021-11-30 17:00
-summary: quotations collected between the months of August and October, A.D.
+summary: quotations collected between the months of August and November, A.D.
 2021
 categories: reading
 ---